linode/apl-docs/docs/for-devs/get-started/lab-10.md

 ---
 slug: lab-10
-title: BYO manifest to deploy a workload with ArgoCD
+title: BYO manifest to deploy a workload with Argo CD
-sidebar_label: Lab 10
+sidebar_label: Using Argo CD
 ---

 :::info
-Prerequisite: For this lab, ArgoCD needs to be activated.
+Prerequisite: For this lab, Argo CD needs to be activated.
 :::

 Deploying your applications by doing `kubectl apply -f` is not ideal.
 You as a developer would like to automatically deploy and update your application after a new build.
-Otomi integrated ArgoCD to provide an out-of-the-box gitops solution.
+Otomi integrated Argo CD to provide an out-of-the-box gitops solution.

 ## Using ArgoCD to deploy manifests and charts

-In the apps section in Otomi console, you'll see an app called ArgoCD.
+In the apps section in Otomi console, you'll see an app called Argo CD.
 Click on it.

 ![kubecfg](../../img/team-app-argo.png)

-In ArgoCD you'll see that an Argo app has already been created for your team.
+In Argo CD you'll see that an Argo app has already been created for your team.
 This app is configured to synchronize any manifest that is in the created repo in Gitea for Argo.

 ![kubecfg](../../img/argo-team-app.png)